HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 LISTEN  0       4096            [::]:111           [::]:*      users:(("rpcbind",pid=517,fd=6),("systemd",pid=1,fd=34))
 ```

 MySQL listens on port 3306 by default.
-Some systems may have a default configuration where it only listens on the loopback interface.
+Some systems may have a default configuration causing the service to only listen on the loopback interface.
 We'll discuss below how to change this.
 In this example, we see that MySQL listens on all interfaces (`*:3306`).
-It also listens on port 33060, which is used for the X Protocol, a new protocol that is used by MySQL Shell.
+It also listens on port 33060, which is used for the X Protocol, a new protocol used by MySQL Shell.

-## installing mariadb
+## Installing MariaDB

 On Debian, the package `mysql-server` is *not* available.
 You can install the package `default-mysql-server` or `mariadb-server` instead, which has the same result.